-There’s such a wide range of options on the market and features you can add to your policy, that you are sure to find a policy that meets your needs.
-Usually costs range from around $15-$35/month on average and can go up from there depending on the size of your condo and the coverage you choose.
+There’s such a wide range of options on the market and features you can add to your policy that you are sure to find a policy that meets your needs.
+Usually, costs range from around $15-$35/month on average and can go up from there depending on the size of your condo and the coverage you choose.

-Another thing to consider when it comes to insurance is whether you want to include a ‘proof of renter’s insurance’ clause in your lease agreement.
+Another thing to consider when it comes to insurance is whether you want to include a ‘proof of the renter’s insurance clause in your lease agreement.
 And tenants, while this may seem like an unnecessary expense on top of your monthly rent, in reality, this insurance protects your interests more than anything else.